Due date : May 14, 15:00

 The idea is to bundle resources that can address a concrete need or question an ethnographer might have.
 Your curation shouldn't just be a grab bag of resources, but should be integrated into a cohesive whole that presents an argument.
 You can also think of the curation as a "syllabus" for self-study about a certain concept or skill (see here for inspiration).

 Present your curation as a self-contained website using images, hyperlinks, and text.
-You can build such a site using TiddlyWiki, but you are free to use other tools.
+You can build such a site using TiddlyWiki or Domino, but you are free to use other tools.
 Clearly state your site's Creative Commons license.
-You can choose to either submit the files for site itself (in the case of TiddlyWiki, it's just a single HTML file), or publish it on the web, for instance at NeoCities, and then submit the public link.
+You can choose to either submit the files for site itself (in the case of both TiddlyWiki and Domino, it's just a single HTML file), or publish it on the web, for instance at Neocities, and then submit the public link.